sonam-sastotickets/rooms-sdk-documentation/index.md

 The vendor’s backend calls the `issue-ticket` API to confirm the booking and issue tickets.

-> **Note:** Steps 2 is fully managed by our SDK, while other steps are handled by the vendor’s system.
+> **Note:** Step 2 is fully managed by our SDK, while other steps are handled by the vendor’s system.

 ---